toepump/toepump.github.io/content/posts/rmpc.md

 1. Because it's freakin' cool looking.
 Like, a Terminal UI to play music?
 Hell yeah!
 2. Because I miss the pre-streaming, pre-subscription era of music.
-    - I miss having my _own_ library that I care about and listen to over and over again.
+    - I miss having my _own_ library that I care for and listen through over and over again.
+Streaming services have many benefits, but I like the idea of slowing down with my own library.
     - I miss the days of CD Players and even iPods when you'd chose what music to take with you with intention.
-And if you didn't have it?
-Well too bad, listen to what you got!
-3. I was writing music for my game project and when I exported it I realized I didn't have software to play it (I'm on Linux...).
-I've gotten used to relying on streaming services and Apple Music / Spotify haven't been super friendly to playing my local library.
+3. More practically, I was writing music for my game project.
+When I exported the song, I realized that I didn't have something like iTunes to play it.
+I've gotten so used to the Apple ecosystem and just using streaming services exclusively, I didn't realize how troublesome it has become to just have an .mp3 file and want to add it to a local library.
     - I do already have [Cider](https://cider.sh/) as a frontend for Apple Music on Linux.
 But I wanted a personal lightweight option to basically manage my own library and music.

 Enter `rmpc`...